In this series, I am going to lay out exactly from A-Z, how you as a foreigner can have a baby in Brazil.

 If none of the above is good enough for you, then just think about the future opportunities you would give your child by it being a Brazilian citizen – and yes, Brazil allows dual citizenship.

-Serious though, Brazil is on the rise and it would be a bit foolish not to get onto the bandwagon, and in 18 years or so when your child is an adult, think about where Brazil will be by then!
+Seriously though, while Brazil may be in recession at the moment, the country still has lots of opportunities to offer and is still very much on the rise in the long term – it would be a bit foolish not to get onto the bandwagon.
+And in 18 years or so when your child is an adult, think about where Brazil will be by then!

 Did I mention that you can become a citizen by being a parent of a Brazilian child within 1 year?

-There is a lot more pluses to throw your way about giving birth in Brazil, so for precious time’s sake, I’ll get to the point here:
+There are a lot more pluses to throw your way about giving birth in Brazil, so for the sake of time, I’ll get to the point: